MarkusReadius/wireguard-pa440-vpn-guide/README.md

    - SSH client for management

 3. Network Requirements:
-   - Internet connectivity (at least one site)
+   - Internet connectivity at HQ
    - Dedicated IP ranges for each site
    - Required ports open (UDP 51820)